danielsaidi/EmojiKit/Sources/EmojiKit/EmojiKit.docc/Articles/EmojiVersion-Article.md

 version.watchOS  // 9.4
 ```

-An emoji version also defines all emojis that were introduced in that version, as well as older and later emoji versions:
+It also defines all emojis that were introduced in that version, as well as older and later emoji versions:

 ```swift
 let version = EmojiVersion.v14